okfde/okfn.de/content/blog/2018/2018-02-22-1-week-openschufa.md

 type: post
 layout: post
 card: true
-published: true
+title: One week of OpenSchufa - we crack the Schufa!
-title: "One week of OpenSchufa - we crack the Schufa!"
+publishedDate: 2018-02-22 08:00:00
 ---

 Last week we launched our newest project [OpenSCHUFA](http://openschufa.de) together with [AlgorithmWatch](https://algorithmwatch.org/de/).<br>